EasyMile/protox/README.md

 end
 ```

-In this case, the module `Namespace.Enum` is generated.
+In this case, the module `Namespace.Enum` will be generated.

 ## Specify import path